-School Gardens serve as a living laboratory to explore the worlds of earth and life sciences.
-Teeming with possibilities, school gardens provide students with the opportunity to conduct experiments, view seasonal and land-form changes, take population surveys and watch life cycles unfold before their eyes.
+School gardens serve as a living laboratory to explore the world of earth and life sciences.
+Teeming with possibilities, school gardens provide students with the opportunity to conduct experiments, view seasonal and land-form changes, take population surveys, and watch life cycles unfold before their eyes.

 School gardens provide students with opportunities to design, build, and re-imagine the world around them.
 From garden planning and installation, to pea trellises and bio-mimicry projects, students utilize the space and resources around them to create, test, and improve upon designs.